waveform80/pibootctl/docs/api.rst

 :doc:`pibootctl <manual>` can be used both as a standalone application, and as an API within Python.
 The primary class of interest when using :doc:`pibootctl
-<manual>` as an API is :class:`pibootctl.store.Store`, but
+<manual>` as an API is :class:`~pibootctl.store.Store` in the
-:class:`pibootctl.main.Application` is useful for constructing an instance of the :class:`~pibootctl.store.Store` using the stored configuration.
+:mod:`pibootctl.store` module, but :mod:`pibootctl.main` is useful for providing an instance of this, constructed from the pibootctl configuration.

 The API is split into several modules, documented in the following sections: